 - Ideally, wash them first to remove any strange scents or rub soil over them, as moles have a very acute sense of smell.

-- Always handle them with gloves, preferably rubbed with soil, to prevent them picking up any human scent.
+- Always handle them with gloves, preferably rubbed with soil, to prevent them from picking up any human scent.

 - Don't place them in the molehills, but within the tunnels connecting the molehills.